openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 ###### Critical workload protection

-Even critical pod workloads are run in burstable QoS class pods, thus at **General Availability** time they will be eligible to swap.
+Even critical pod workloads are run in burstable QoS class pods.
 However, swapping can lead to increased latencies and response times.
 For example, if a critical pod is depending on `LivenessProbe`s, then these checks can start to fail, once the pod is starting to swap.

 This is undesirable and can put a node or a cluster (i.e. if a critical Operator is affected) at risk.

+Therefore, at **General Availability** time they will not be eligible to swap.
+This is aligned with the upstream behavior.

 In order to prevent this problem, swap will be selectively disabled for pod using the two well-known [critical `priorityClass`es]: